akshar-raaj/mixer/README.md

 Environment specific configuration can be set in `config/dev.exs`, `config/test.exs` etc. Configurations set in these files take precedence over `config/config.exs`.

+### Iex

+Default invocation

+    iex -S mix

+The above would invoke the `dev` environment for Mix.
+This would cause `config/config.exs` to import `config/dev.exs`.

+We can check the current Mix environment using:

+    Mix.env()

+To start the Mix `test` environment, use:

+    MIX_ENV=test iex -S mix

+The aboue would cause `config/config.exs` to import `config/test.exs`

 ### System

 Environment variables are different from application environments.